-“With an anxiety that almost amounted to agony, I collected the instruments of life around me, that I might infuse a spark of being into the lifeless thing that lay at my feet”, reflects Victor Frankenstein on a dark November night.
-As his Creation takes its first breath, Victor realizes “the different accidents of life are not so changeable as the feelings of human nature” (Shelley, 1994, pg 42-43).
-In describing that moment, a self-proclaimed “catastrophe”, Victor Frankenstein perfectly interprets the transcendence of man and machine, an event so imminent in today’s world.
+“With an anxiety that almost amounted to agony, I collected the instruments of life around me, that I might infuse a spark of being into the lifeless thing that lay at my feet”… Victor Frankenstein continues reflecting on a dark, dreary November night.
+And as his Creation takes its first breath, Victor realizes “the different accidents of life are not so changeable as the feelings of human nature” (Shelley, 1994, pg 42-43).
+In describing that moment, a self-proclaimed “catastrophe”, Victor Frankenstein perfectly interprets the transcendence of man and machine, an event, bound only by time, that might lead to the inevitable.

 Mary Shelley’s classic depiction of artificial intelligence (AI) may be cruel, at best, however it portrays a more primal and humanistic fear of technological progress.
-This fear is of an impending singularity.
-The singularity represents a unity between organic life and synthetic intelligence, along with the consequences that soon follow.
+A fear that is rooted in self-destruction; a fear of an impending Singularity.
+At a high level, the singularity represents a unity between organic life and synthetic intelligence, along with the consequences that soon follow.
 The evolution of artificial intelligence and technology suggests such an event will happen.
-In order to justify the suggestion of a singularity, the event needs to be clearly defined and the current state and path of artificial intelligence examined.
+However, in order to justify even the slightest suggestion of a Singularity, the event needs to be clearly defined and the current state and path of artificial intelligence examined.

 The first to describe such an event was Vernor Vinge within NASA’s Interdisciplinary Science and Engineering in the Era of Cyberspace.
 Vinge proposed that, by the year 2030, the world will see “the development of computers that are awake and superhumanly intelligent”, that “computer/human interfaces may become so intimate that users may reasonably be considered superhumanly intelligent”, and “biological science may find ways to improve upon natural human intellect” (Vinge, 1991, pg 11).
 In the same way modern technology, across all industries, improves upon itself given the correct amount of time, this hypothesis imposes that the rapid progress made in the space of artificial intelligence will lead to an “intelligence explosion” (Good, 1965).
 This explosion will be a series of self-improvements, conceived by the synthetic agents humans will create, to allow for the destruction of the human race.
-This is seen as a technological singularity.
+As such, this is the path of the technological Singularity.
 According the Vinge, “we cannot prevent the Singularity, that its coming is an inevitable consequence of the humans’ competitiveness and the possibilities inherent in technology” (Vinge, 1991, pg 16).

 One aspect of these theories, however, has made quite the impact in the scientific community and has developed an ideology unto itself: transhumanism.
 According to the Institute of Ethics and Emerging Technologies, transhumans are defined as the effort of “modifying the human species via any kind of emerging science, including genetic engineering, digital technology, and bioengineering” (LaGrandeur, 2014).
-Transhumanist search to enhance the human condition through bioaugmentation, not to correct any kind of abilities, but to improve normal human functions.
-By extension of transhumanism, posthumans come into play.
+Transhumanist search to enhance the human condition through bioaugmentation, not in an effort to correct any kind of abilities, but to improve normal human functions.
+By extension of transhumanism, the idea of posthumans has also come into existence.
 Posthumans can be described as the “condition in which humans and intelligent technology are becoming increasingly intertwined” (LaGrandeur, 2014).
 Through this belief, humanity evolves to the point that function takes precedence over form.
 To further the definition of transhumanism, Max More described it as,

 both a reason-based philosophy and a cultural movement that affirms the possibility and desirability of fundamentally improving the human condition by means of science and technology.
 Transhumanists seek the continuation and acceleration of the evolution of intelligent life beyond its currently human form and human limitations by means of science and technology, guided by life-promoting principles and values.
 (2009)

 Through this definition, transhumanism can be interpreted as the promotion of all sentient life.
-Upon the event of a singularity, humanity becomes more of a process and the human body, or any body, becomes the equivalent of an accessory.
-Whether it’s a human or a machine, humanity will evolve past the need to be bound to a human.
+Upon the event of a Singularity, humanity becomes more of a process and the human body, or any body, becomes the equivalent of an accessory.
+Whether it’s a human or a machine, humanity will evolve past the need to be bound to a physical form.